BrenesRM/idor-lab/readme.md

 1. **`vulnerable_app`**: A version that simulates the IDOR vulnerability.
 2. **`secure_app`**: A secure version that implements basic access control to prevent unauthorized access.

+> **Disclaimer:** This project is for educational and testing purposes only.
+Do not deploy this application in a production environment.

 ---

 ## Setup Instructions